Nisar grieved over Nawaz, Maryam’s landing in jail

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Dissident PML-N leader Chaudhry Nisar has said that the arresting and shifting of Nawaz Sharif and his daughter Maryam Nawaz to jail is a matter of grief for him.
+RAWALPINDI: Dissident PML-N leader Chaudhry Nisar has said that the arrest and shifting of Nawaz Sharif and his daughter Maryam Nawaz to jail is a matter of grief for him.

-RAWALPINDI: Dissident PML-N leader Chaudhry Nisar has said that the arresting and shifting of Nawaz Sharif and his daughter Maryam Nawaz to jail is a matter of grief for him.
+RAWALPINDI: Dissident PML-N leader Chaudhry Nisar has said that the arrest and shifting of Nawaz Sharif and his daughter Maryam Nawaz to jail is a matter of grief for him.

 Comments